richard-d-zapata/ansible-role-java/README.md

 This means that some of the version numbers you see in the installer names and documentation may need to be adjusted to be used with this role.
 This also includes modifying "legacy" version numbers to match the newer standard.

 Examples:

-    11.0.2.9.1       ->  11.0.2.9.1
+    11.0.3.7.1       ->  11.0.3.7.1
     11.0.2.7-2       ->  11.0.2.7-2
     1.8.0.201-2.b09  ->  8.201-2.09
     8.202.08.2       ->  8.202.08.2

-This version number strategy will continue to be evaluated and modified, if necessary, to accomodate other vendors and versioning schemes as the role is improved.
+This version number strategy will continue to be evaluated and modified, if necessary, to accommodate other vendors and versioning schemes as the role is improved.

 ## Environment Variables